huanglynch/MultiAgentSwarm/README.md

 1. **Intelligence ≠ more agents.** Intelligence = knowing *when* to use agents, *how deep* to debate, and *what to remember*.
 2. **Quality without waste.** Every token spent must be justified.

-**Result: MultiAgentSwarm v3.2.0** — the only framework that is **100% aligned with the classic ReAct architecture diagram** while delivering group intelligence, dynamic planning, lifelong memory, and production-ready WebUI + Feishu integration.
+**Result:** The only framework that is **100% aligned with the classic ReAct architecture diagram** while delivering group intelligence, dynamic planning, lifelong memory, and production-ready WebUI + Feishu integration.

----

 ### ✨ Core Features (v3.2.0 Major Upgrades)